gandhikim/gandhikim.github.io/_posts/2017-12-21-Guide to Devloping this Blog.md

 ---
 published: false
----
----
 layout: post
-title:  "Introducing Tale"
+title: Guide to Devloping this Blog
-author: "Chester"
+author: gandhi
 ---

 ## A New Post